Reviewable/Reviewable/docs/reviews.md

 Sending an individual comment (via its dedicated send button) doesn't affect deferrals either way: it will neither defer a review, nor cause a deferred review to become active again.
 :::

-## Reviewing commit messages
+## Revision / commit mapping {#revision-commits}

-Reviewable composes a system file used for reviewing commit messages.
-The **commit file** is denoted with a special commit icon prepended to its name and will always be listed first in the files list (matrix and review).
-This file will contain a list of all *non obsolete* commit messages that precede it, regardless of whether you're reviewing with the **combined commits** or **commit-by-commit** review style.
-It behaves just like a normal file in that it will be diffed against the selected revision and supports discussions, however it *will not* impact your repo or PR in anyway -- it's solely used by Reviewable for reviewing commit messages.
+Each revision in a review is an automatic, unmodifiable capture of one or more commits.
+The mapping between commits and revisions is shown in a synthetic **Commits file**.
+This virtual file is kept up-to-date automatically by Reviewable and will always be listed first in the files list.
+It behaves just like a normal file in that it will be diffed against the selected revision and supports discussions, however it *will not* impact your repository or pull request in anyway — it's solely used by Reviewable for presenting and reviewing commit messages.

 ![reviewable commit matrix](images/commit_matrix.png)